tlkh/tf-metal-experiments/README.md

 If you want to play around with Transformer models (with TF Metal backend of course), you will need to install the HuggingFace Transformers library.

 1. Install the `regex` library (I don't know why it has to be like this, but yeah): `python3 -m pip install --upgrade regex --no-use-pep517`.
 You might need do `xcode-select --install` if the above command doesn't work.
-2. `pip install transfomers ipywidgets`
+2. `pip install transformers ipywidgets`

 ## Experiments and Benchmarks